gbtami/pychess-variants/static/docs/xiangqi.md

 ![Cannon opening](https://github.com/gbtami/pychess-variants/blob/master/static/images/XiangqiGuide/CannonOpening.png)

-There are four very popular defenses and a fifth will also be mentioned.
+There are four very popular defenses, and a fifth will also be mentioned.

 **1. Screen horses / Two horse defense**